“CLIMBING THE WALL”, “SHE IS ON FIRE” and other early 1985 pre-production ideas Joe Perry recorded

 Side B was very likely recorded on January 11, 1985, and it is 5 minutes of Joe recording additional riff ideas with at the studio with a single microphone as he listens back at the “She is on Fire” track he recorded recently.
 Its an Ambiental recording and the microphone is picking up the background music and Joe new riffs, resulting in a cacophony of notes, but two song ideas are clearly differentiated.

-Another song idea if played 3 minutes into the recording as Joe paused the tape and keeps going.
+Another song idea is played 3 minutes into the recording.
+As Joe un-pauses the tape, he keeps going with a complete different riff (probably something he came up with minutes after the firs recording ended).
 It’s the trial of a descending riff of 5ths going C, A#, A, D, C, A#, F, D#, C, C#, C# over and over as he makes mistakes trying different variations and ways to play the same sequence.